AIBG-Vault/Serpent-Showdown/README.md

 ## How to run

 Before you begin, make sure your environment is set up to run the game.
-The following prerequisites will help you configure your system to run the server, clients, and visuals correctly.
+The following prerequisites will help you configure your system to run the server, agents, and visuals correctly.

 ### Prerequisites